MechanicTC2/MechanicTC2/README.md

 # Hello, fellow programmer!

-My name is Nathan Kwok, or nk64!
+My name is nk64 or mechanictc!

-I am a young developer in need of a new laptop...
+I am a young developer in need of funding...

-I enjoy programming, playing games, and crying about not having Github Copilot
+I enjoy programming, playing games, and crying about css

 ---